yola/djstopie/README.md

 )
 ```

-djstopie also excepts a `LANGUAGE_PREFIX`.
+djstopie excepts a `LANGUAGE_PREFIX`.
 This will prefix redirected urls,
 either by calling a function or by prefixing a string.

+djstopie can also be configured to skip over urls with a given prefix.
+This can
+be configured by assigning a tuple of prefixes to the `WHITELISTED_URL_PATHS`
+variable in the setting.py file.